kdufera/app-auth-service/README.md

 ### Info ###

-Auth service user to authenticate uses and also different services.
+Auth service used to authenticate uses and also different services.

 ### Config ###